 You will need your MailChimp API key and list ID.
 You’ll also need to indicate which checkbox field is being used to subscribe a user.
 A dropdown list will list all checkbox fields in your registration form (except for the TOS field).
 From this list, choose the checkbox that is intended for MailChimp subscription opt-in.
 If no checkbox fields exist, it will tell you to create one.
 This can be done in the fields tab.

-MailChimp API Key: The API key you created in MailChimp.
+MailChimp API Key (required): The API key you created in MailChimp.
 You can establish different API keys in your account and utilize them for different purposes.
 For more information setting up a MailChimp API key, see this topic in the MailChimp knowledgebase.

 Double Opt-in: MailChimp by default will send your user an email confirming their subscription.
 If you do not want to send this message, uncheck this option.
 Please note that if you are flagged for abuse by MailChimp, one thing they look at will be whether or not you send the double opt-in confirmation.
 If you don’t and you have a lot of spam complaints, that’s probably going to lead to them shutting off your account.